woodbuffalo/powerbi-leaflet/README.md

 6. [add the development visualization to your report](https://github.com/Microsoft/PowerBI-visuals-docs/blob/master/tools/DebugVisualSetup.md#step-3) and enable live reload to see your source changes immediately reflected in the application

+### TypeScript

+Visualizations are written in TypeScript, if you're not familiar there's a good primer [here](https://www.sitepoint.com/introduction-to-typescript/).

 ### PowerBI Visualization Structure

 It is useful to review